 The funds you are eligible to receive depends on your age (or the age of the youngest spouse in the case of couples), the appraised home value, interest rates.
 In general, the older you are and the more valuable your home, the more money you receive.

-The Benefits of a Reverse Mortgage Loan include:
+Benefits of a Reverse Mortgage Include:

 1. No Monthly Mortgage Payments: Instead of making monthly mortgage payments to a lender, as with a regular first mortgage or home equity loan, a lender may make payments to you. *You remain responsible for the property taxes, homeowners insurance and home maintenance.
 The loan is subject to foreclosure for failure to pay taxes and insurance, to maintain the property and to comply with the loan terms.